 The charts will display relevant information for the Surface(s) or Façade(s) currently selected.
-Clicking on one bar on the graph will go deeper into detail on the Percentage Glazing/Solar Load/Daylighting for that Surface or Façade.
+Clicking on a bar on the graph will provide more detail on the Percentage Glazing/Solar Load/Daylighting for that Surface or Façade.
 To navigate back to a graph displaying all Facades, click the blue arrow in the top right corner.
 This will return you to the overall Chart.

-Selections may be made in the Façade Navigator.
-This will change what is displayed in the Charts.
+You may make selections from the Chart itself or from the Facades/Surfaces list in the Facade Navigator.
+This will define what is displayed in the Charts.

 1. When no Facades or Surfaces are selected, the Charts display results for all Facades.

-3. When an individual Surface is clicked on, the monthly values will display.
+5. When an individual Surface is clicked on, the chart will display that Surface only.

 By right clicking on any bar on the Chart, the display style can be set.
 Choose between Separate Colors or Smooth Mode (which creates a gradient between the ranges).
 The Chart results may also be sorted by ascending or descending values to display the Charts in order of highest or lowest value.

-Go to item provides an option to sort through the list to find a specific Surface or Façade by typing in the name as it is displayed in the list eg Surface 5, Façade 10.
-This will find the relevant area and move the Chart to display this at the top if possible.
-The settings may be used with all categories, Glazing, Solar Load and Daylighting.
+Go to item provides an option to sort through the list to find a specific Surface or Façade by typing in the name as it is displayed in the list eg Surface 5, Façade 10 (this will not select this Surface alone however, only move the list up or down so that this Surface is displayed).
+The Chart list may also be sorted by ascending or descending values.
+These settings may be used with all categories, Glazing, Solar Load, Daylighting and Shading.

 Colored highlighting on the model occurs when each Surface is selected to indicate location and the current condition depending on the Chart category chosen eg. If Solar Load Charts are selected – highlighting on the model will show red, green or blue depending on overheating, optimum or underheating.
 If the Daylighting Charts are selected, the colour will be yellow or gray depending on the amount of daylight received.